toss/es-git/docs/reference/classes/Index.md

 > **updateAll**(`pathspecs`, `options`?): `void`

-Update all index entries to match the working directory
+Update all index entries to match the working directory.

 This method will fail in bare index instances.